We have collected a set of the most commonly asked questions and answers on contact cards.

 How do I tell if my card battery is low?

 If a card battery is low a flashing red light will start to appear on the card.
-The light generally starts flashing a month before the battery drains.
+The light generally starts flashing 5 weeks before the battery drains.
 Contact your administrator to request a card replacement.

 Are the batteries on the cards rechargeable?